A look at preparations by Gov. Bobby Jindal, R-La., for a potential 2016 presidential campaign:

 Deflection: The first Indian-American governor in the United States helped banish the memory of the GOP response with funny, well-delivered speech to media elite at 2013 Gridiron dinner, which included this self-deprecating reference to his own prospects for a presidential run: "What chance does a skinny guy with a dark complexion have of being elected president?"
 Low approval ratings in home state.
 Biggest accomplishments have some holes critics can pounce on: a troublesome audit pointing to lack of accountability and performance standards in voucher schools; the Jindal administration's award of a $200 million Medicaid contract came under investigation by state and federal grand juries; ethics overhaul that he called reform made it harder to prosecute ethics code violators.

-Shadow campaign: In April, hired new press secretary with presidential campaign experience, Sarah Haley, who spoke for Mitt Romney's wife, Ann, in 2012 campaign.
-Established Stand Up to Washington PAC to help GOP candidates in fall elections and extend his political and fundraising ties.
+Shadow campaign: Setting up PAC called Stand Up to Washington to help GOP candidates in fall elections and extend his political and fundraising ties.
 Created Washington-based nonprofit, America Next, in October 2013 to push his policy ideas nationally.
 His media consulting shop is OnMessage, based in Alexandria, Va., where campaign strategist Curt Anderson has had a long relationship with him.
 Timmy Teepell, a former campaign chief of staff for Jindal, has been made a partner.